 As an avid Disney addict, I couldn’t go to Hong Kong and not visit its version of The Happiest Place on Earth.
 My goal is to visit all the Disney theme parks eventually.

-But, how does it compare to those in the US?
+But, how does it compare to those in the US, especially the Magic Kingdom?
 Read the full Hong Kong Disneyland Review and decide if it’s right for you.

 Hearing this park was the smallest of all the Disney parks didn’t concern me.
 It was Disney!
 And it was somewhere I had never been before.
 Plus, I was anxious to see the Asian influence interweaved throughout its brand.